10 Surprising Uses for Polycarbonate Sheets in Modern Architecture - ExcelitePlas

 Here are 10 unexpected yet powerful ways polycarbonate sheets are being used in modern architecture today:

 Polycarbonate sheets can be a transformative alternative to glass for building facades and cladding, opening up limitless design opportunities.
 Multi-layered designs enhance both insulation and rigidity of the wall, contributing to the creation of unique architectural marvels.
-Polycarbonate translucent facade offer both visual appeal and privacy, while helping reduce reliance on artificial lighting during the da -
+Polycarbonate translucent facades offer both visual appeal and privacy, while helping reduce reliance on artificial lighting during the day.

 Forget glass — polycarbonate is becoming a popular choice for interior dividers in offices, studios, and open spaces.
 It's lightweight, safe, and available in various tints and finishes.
 It adds a clean, modern look while maintaining a sense of openness and privacy.